 Seemingly it is a defensive move.
 In order to stave off the opponent's attack at the last moment and restore one's position, one must keep the moral attitude of initiative so as not to get bested by the adversary.

 The ultimate goal of martial training is to be capable of Superior initiative.
 Superior initiative is given play in a delicate situation where one confronts an opponent who intends to attack and gains mastery over them by subtly guessing their mentality and forestalling their actions.

-This is the highest reach of the mental cultivation in any military art and is regarded as not easily attainable.
+This is the highest reach of mental cultivation in any military art and is regarded as not being easily attainable.